dhiltonp/hexbright/README.md

 8. Now plug in your hexbright and go to 'Tools'->'Serial Port'.
 Select the new option.
 (On linux, there may be a delay of over a minute before the device appears.)

 9. Underneath the 'Sketch' and 'Tools' menu options, there is an up arrow (to open a program).
 Click on it, go to 'programs', and select a program.
+    *  I recommend tactical as your first program, as it is very straightforward.
+    *  All firmwares in the programs directory have a readme describing their operation.
+Arduino doesn't have an integrated method of viewing associated files, so you will need to open README.md in the corresponding folder for notes on operation.

+10. Under 'Edit', there is a right arrow.
+Click it to upload the program.

 Overview
 -----------------